Unit 3 - Practice Quiz

 Vulnerability Analysis and Remediation Easy

-B. The process of ignoring a low-risk vulnerability.
+B. The process of discovering a new vulnerability.

-D. The process of discovering a new vulnerability.
+D. The process of fixing or eliminating a discovered vulnerability.

 13 A Virtual Private Cloud (VPC) provides what key feature within a public cloud?